joernio/flatgraph-docs/content/_index.md

 ## Memory footprint
 flatgraph uses an efficient columnar layout to make most of your available heap.
 The actual space required depends on your domain, but to get a rough idea we can look at some numbers from the code analysis tool [joern](https://joern.io): for the analysis of the linux networking driver source, joern creates a flatgraph instance with 9m nodes, 88m node properties, 84m edges and 19m edge properties.
 This requires 3.7G heap, and if we persist it to disk storage it takes up 300MB.

+## Dependencies
+We tried to streamline the dependency tree as much as possible: flatgraph-core most notably depends on [zstd-jni](https://github.com/luben/zstd-jni) (fast compression for storage), [Scala 3](https://www.scala-lang.org/) and [ujson](https://com-lihaoyi.github.io/upickle/#uJson).

 # TODOs
 * full setup with sbt and codegen plugin: on separate page, link here
 * setup example repo and describe here
     * demo node specific starter steps, regex filter steps, number filter steps, boolean filter steps
   * explain concepts of `NewNode` and StoredNode
   * graph modifications all go via the DiffGraph api.
 Prefer few large DiffGraph applications over many small ones, since the cost of applying a DiffGraph is almost independent of it's size.